 License: MIT

 Yapps (Yet Another Python Parser System) is an easy to use parser generator that is written in Python and generates Python code.
-Although there are several parser generators already available for Python, I had different goals, including learning about recursive descent parsers.
+Although there are several parser generators already available for Python, I had different goals, including learning about recursive descent parsers[1], and exploring new features, as my gut feeling back in the 1990s that parsing was not a solved problem, as widely believed[2].
 Yapps is simple, is easy to use, and produces human-readable parsers.
-It is not fast, powerful, or particularly flexible.
+It is not the fastest, most powerful, or most flexible parser.
 Yapps is designed to be used when regular expressions are not enough and other parser systems are too much: situations where you may write your own recursive descent parser.
 On this page you can find both Yapps 1 and Yapps 2.
 Yapps 1 is more like a functional language (concise grammars of the form when you see this, return this), while Yapps 2 is more like an imperative language (more verbose grammars of the form if/while you see this, do this).
-Both are completely free.
+Both are completely free (MIT license).

 Features